sethmachine/sethmachine.github.io/source/_posts/live-transcription-with-twilio-and-google.md

     ![Buy Twilio Phone Number part 5](buy-twilio-phone-number-part-5.png)
 8. Keep a copy of the purchased phone number, we will be calling it regularly to test the live transcription functionality.

 Congratulations!
 You've purchased your first phone number and configured it to send webhooks to a Java server running locally.
-One gotcha: each time ngrok is stopped and started again, the phone number webhook will need to be reconfigured with the most recent ngrok forwarding URL.
+It is important to note: **each time ngrok is stopped and started again, the phone number webhook will need to be reconfigured with the most recent ngrok forwarding URL.**

 Now to test the server.
 For this next part you'll need a way to dial the purchased phone number.
 I use my personal cell phone but any method of dialing it should work.
-While dialing be sure to have the Java server console open to verify the incoming web traffic.
+Keep the Java server console open to observe the incoming web traffic from Twilio.

 1. Dial the purchased phone number!
 2. You should hear a message saying "This calling is being recorded.
 Streaming 60 seconds of audio for live transcription."